lamdangelo/OPENSC2/README.md

 [^1]: Head of the [**MAHTEP** research group](http://www.mahtep.polito.it/).
 [^2]: PhD students @ the [**MAHTEP** research group](http://www.mahtep.polito.it/).

-The refactoring team includes Dr. Laura D'Angelo and Prof. Felix Warmer @ the Stellarator Reactor Studies research group at Max Planck Institute for Plasma Physics in Greifswald (Germany).
+The refactoring team includes Dr. Laura D'Angelo and Prof. Felix Warmer @ the Stellarator Reactor Studies research group[^3] at Max Planck Institute for Plasma Physics in Greifswald (Germany).
 More information about our refactoring and modernization work is found in [Refactoring and modernization](#refactoring-and-modernization).
+We can be contacted at:

+* laura-anna-maria.dangelo@ipp.mpg.de
+* felix.warmer@ipp.mpg.de

 ### Goals